 "Without truth, justice, and healing, there can be no genuine reconciliation.
 Reconciliation is not about ‘closing a sad chapter of Canada’s past’ but about opening new healing pathways of reconciliation that are forged in truth and justice.” - The Final Report of the Truth and Reconciliation Commission of Canada

-Megan also provides legal advice to First Nation owned companies regarding various aspects of business operations and management, including regulatory licencing, lease and rental agreements, and litigation issues.
-In particular, Megan has managed and settled litigation concerning debts owed to a First Nation owned company, incorporated legal entitles and assisted senior counsel with the complex restructuring of First Nation corporate entities.
+Megan also provides legal advice on various aspects of business development and operations, including urban reserve development, regulatory licensing, lease and rental agreements, and litigation issues.
+She has managed and settled litigation concerning debts owing to an Indigenous owned company.

-Megan is a member of the Champagne & Aishihik First Nation and belongs to the wolf clan.
-She is passionate about protecting and advancing the interests of Indigenous people.
+Megan is a member of the Champagne & Aishihik First Nation and belongs to the Wolf Clan.